ArnaudParant/sel_server/README.md

-# SEL
+# SEL Server
-For Simple Elastic Language offer an easy way to query ElasticSearch for every body even no-tech people and even on a big, complex and nested schema.
+Simple Elastic Language offer an easy way to query ElasticSearch for every body even no-tech people and even on a big, complex and nested schema.

-The project is split into two subprojects:
+The project is split into two sub projects:
-- SEL, which is the library
+- [SEL](https://github.com/ArnaudParant/sel), which is the library
 - SEL Server, unlock quick usage by connecting directly to ES.